 The animation industry is thriving like never before.
 Animated content has become a mainstay for visually rich digital content marketing.
 Animated movies and cartoons are captivating to watch, and over time are getting ever more realistic and engaging.

-These advancements are ample proof of the growth of animation industry.
+These advancements are ample proof of the growth of the animation industry.
 From making low poly 3D models to rendering impressive environments, this is no easy task.
 For this very reason, animators are so particular about the tiniest of details when it comes to their work.

 Animations: Software and File Formats